 1. One Step Closer

 There’s an old truism that states that you never get a second chance to make a first impression, and what an introduction this was.
 Nu-metal was already firmly established as rock’s dominant trend when the first single from Hybrid Theory was released, but instantly Linkin Park here cockily announced that they were out to take over the world.
-With a chorus born of Bennington’s white knuckle frustration with producer Don Gilmore, there’ll always be a strong whiff of adolescent angst to LP’s definitive anthem, but you might level the same accusation at any number of classic songs, and regardless of how evolved and sophisticated Linkin Park’s songwriting might become, they – and indeed any other rock band currently drawing breath – will do well to ever equal the sheer visceral whomp of this debut.
+With a chorus born of Bennington’s white knuckle frustration with producer Don Gilmore, there’ll always be a strong whiff of adolescent angst to LP’s definitive anthem, but you might level the same accusation at any number of classic songs, and regardless of how evolved and sophisticated Linkin Park’s songwriting might become, they never equalled the visceral whomp of this debut.